BY-LAWS OF THE CANBERRA ANTIQUE AND CLASSIC MOTOR CLUB

 2.2.4 Corporate Members – are entitled to one vote, receive one Colonial subscription and cannot participate in the concessional registration scheme.

-2.2.6 Honorary member – may speak at a general meeting but are not entitled to vote, do not receive a Colonial and are not entitled to participate in the concessional registration scheme.
+2.2.5 Honorary members – may speak at a general meeting but are not entitled to vote, do not receive a Colonial and are not entitled to participate in the concessional registration scheme.

 3.1 The annual subscription shall cover membership for twelve months and shall become due and payable on the 30th June in each year.

-3.3 Membership fees for all classifications of membership and nomination fees shall be as determined at an Association meeting, following a recommendation from the Committee.
+3.3 Membership fees for all classifications of membership and nomination fees shall be as determined at a CACMC General meeting, following a recommendation from the Committee.
 In the absence of such a recommendation, the fee structure will be as for the preceding Financial Year.

 3.4 A later meeting, by notice of motion, may vary the membership fees determined by the previous meeting.
 A majority of two thirds of the members voting will be needed to change the fees.